-Our second product candidate utilizing our Spongilla technology is our combination treatment, DMT410.
-DMT410 consists of one treatment of our proprietary sponge powder followed by topical application of botulinum toxin for delivery into the dermis.
-We first tested this program in a Phase 1 POC trial of axillary hyperhidrosis patients, which was completed in July 2019.
-We reported that 80% of patients achieved a reduction in gravimetric sweat production greater than 50%, four weeks after treatment.
-Based on the results of this trial, we initiated a Phase 1 POC trial of DMT410 for the intradermal treatment of multiple aesthetic skin conditions.
-In November 2021, we announced top-line results from this trial where we obtained data that we believe warrants further investigation of this program.
-We believe these two DMT410 trials indicate we have been able to topically deliver botulinum toxin into the dermis after the application of our Spongilla technology.
+Our second product candidate utilizing our Spongilla technology is DMT410, our combination treatment.
+DMT410 is intended to consist of one treatment of our proprietary sponge powder followed by one topical application of botulinum toxin for delivery into the dermis.
+Currently, botulinum toxin is only approved to be delivered to the dermis by intradermal injections, which can be painful for the patient and time-consuming for the physician.
+However, we believe DMT410's ability to topically deliver botulinum toxin into the dermis could have similar levels of efficacy to existing delivery techniques, with fewer tolerability issues, and a quicker application time, possibly replacing the need for intradermal injections.
+We first tested DMT410 in a Phase 1 POC trial of axillary hyperhidrosis patients, which saw 80% of patients achieve a reduction in gravimetric sweat production greater than 50% four weeks after a single treatment.
+With almost 40% of the hyperhidrosis market currently being treated with intradermal injections to be believe there is significant opportunity for DMT410.
+Based on DMT410's ability to effectively deliver botulinum toxin to the dermis as observed in the Phase 1 axillary hyperhidrosis trial, we also conducted a Phase 1 POC trial of DMT410 for the treatment of multiple aesthetic skin conditions, including reduction of pore size, sebum production, and fine lines, among others.
+In November 2021, we announced top-line results from this trial, where we saw promising data that we believe warrants further investigation of DMT410.
+We are currently in the process of discussing partnering opportunities with botulinum toxin companies to move the DMT410 program into Phase 2 studies.